John Sinclair (poet): Hash Bash

-In 1972, Ann Arbor's annual marijuana celebration and toke and smoke fest in the Diag began.
+In 1972, Ann Arbor's annual marijuana celebration and toke and smoke fest in the Diag (the central part of the main campus) began.
 This was four months after the John Sinclair Freedom Rally, who was at the time still serving time on his ten year sentence for possession of two joints.
-John Lennon had come to that rally and penned a song.
+John Lennon appeared at that rally and penned a song.

 Sinclair was present for the 2023 Hash Bash.

 Sinclair died four days before a scheduled appearance at hash bash.
 It is slated as a Sinclair memorial:

 "This Hash Bash is the John Sinclair memorial Hash Bash and we will carry on in his name until we win complete freedom for cannabis," said Ann Arbor activist Chuck Ream, calling it absurd that pot is still illegal at the federal level.

 Writing, performances, and poetry

 Starting in the mid-1980s, Sinclair wrote a newspaper column on cannabis, titled "Free the Weed".
 The primary focus of Sinclair's column was the social history of cannabis use in the US; however, he often touched upon the global campaign for its legalisation.

 From the mid-1990s, Sinclair performed and recorded his spoken word pieces with his band The Blues Scholars, which included such musicians as Wayne Kramer, Brock Avery, Charles Moore, Doug Lunn, and Paul Ill, among many others.
 He also performed as a distinctive disc jockey for New Orleans' WWOZ Radio, the public jazz and heritage station.

 On March 22, 2006, Sinclair joined The Black Crowes on stage at the Paradiso in Amsterdam, and read his poem "Monk in Orbit" during the instrumental break in the song "Nonfiction".
 Two days later, he went back onstage at the Black Crowes show in the Paradiso, reading his poem "Fat Boy" during the long instrumental jam following the Black Crowes' song, "How Much for Your Wings?".

 On January 20, 2009, to mark Barack Obama's inauguration as the 44th President of the United States, Sinclair performed a series of his poems accompanied by a live band, featuring Elliott Levin, Tony Bianco and Jair-Rohm Parker Wells at Cafe OTO in Dalston, East London.

 In 2011, Sinclair recorded spoken-word for the intro to the song "Best Lasts Forever" by Scottish band The View, produced by Youth.

 In 2023, Sinclair did a eulogy at the tribute for Pun Plamondon, with whom he helped found the White Panthers party.
 Sinclair said, "He was a brilliant character," but went on at such length about his own contribution— so much so that he was interrupted and reminded that "this is about Pun."

 Sinclair made a career of being a poet and promoter.
 He also promoted concerts and festivals and helped to establish The Detroit Artists Workshop and Detroit Jazz Center were among his promoted events, as were other concerts and festivals.
 At Wayne State University he taught Blues history and hosted radio programs in Detroit WDET, New Orleans and Amsterdam.
 He authored liner notes for albums of Harold Melvin & The Blue Notes and The Isley Brothers.